jsoma/designingviz/CONTRIBUTING.md

 **Note:** All of the files in `legends/` will be compacted together and turned into a single file about legends.

+If you make a pull request, **explain in depth any changes you made.** If I have to manually merge the new file with the old one it'll help a lot.

 ### Creating images

 You can use the Adobe Illustrator files inside of the `_scratch` folder if you'd like.
 There's a `README` with more details [right in there](_scratch).

 Some images are created automatically from the Illustrator files; they all have `ai-` in the beginning of their filename.
 If you add a file manually, **don't prefix it with `ai-`**.

-## Being totally angry at my design proposals, because they are the dumbest thing you've ever seen in your entire life and you've been around for a LONG time
+## You are totally angry at my design proposals, because they are the dumbest thing you've ever seen in your entire life and you've been around for a LONG time

 See "Providing ideas" up above.